luuleitner/xMason/README.md

 A frequency band [f{low}, f_{high}] is used to calculate the resulting electrical impedance, i.e. the impedance seen at the electrical connection across capacitor C_0.

-[1] W. P. Mason, Electromechanical Transducers and Wave Filters, 1st ed.
+*W. P. Mason, Electromechanical Transducers and Wave Filters, 1st ed.
 New York: D. van Nostrand Company Inc., 1942.

 ## Introduction and Usage